PRME Working Group on Anti-Corruption in Curriculum Change

 - Creation of a website to provide companies and academic institutions and relevant organizations the group’s research results, teaching materials with timely updated relevant information through specific channels such as newsletters, blogs and webcasts; updated database with information about the field in the form of glossaries, academic papers, press articles, events calendar, code of conduct manuals and links of interest.

-- Setup of local/regional Compliance and Best Practices networks having as members academics, practitioners, and organizations committed to the study, implementation and follow-up of compliance and integrity programs.
+- Setup of local/regional Compliance and Best Practices networks having as members academics, practitioners, and organisations, committed to the study, implementation and follow-up of compliance and integrity programs.
 Along with the former, implementation of an exchange and networking platform for CEOs, CFOs, and COs on compliance through their participation in workshops, webinars, on campus meetings and presentations coordinated by the group.